thisIsTheFoxe/SimpleKeyboard/README.md

 The `SimpleStandardKeyboard` provides a default implementation for some languages and a few more default settings.

 ## Usage
-To eventually get a `UIViewController` it's super easy to use `UIHostingController`.
 Depending on the needs one can use the keyboards in a larger SwiftUI enviroment with a `Text` that will act as the TextField.
 Or one can choose to only display the keyboard with a the text input coming from a UIKit enviroment.
+To eventually get a `UIViewController` one has to use a `UIHostingController`.
 To manage the transition with all the Bindings, there is the `KeyboardSettings: Observable`.

+### Use SimpleKeyboard with UIKit
 Here is an example implementation from one of my projects:
 ```swift
 struct MyKeyboardMaker{